adoyle-h/lobash/docs/test.md

 The outputs to stdout (`>&1`) and stderr (`>&2`) are catched by bats.

-You could use `echo "" >/dev/tty` to print texts to screen for debug.
+You could use `echo "message" >/dev/tty` to print texts to screen for debug.